 A part of me wonders if I will always be that girl leaving her keys in the fridge, forgetting her purse, running late no matter how early I wake up.
 Most of the time I am not a human being, but rather a human doing.
 Rushing from one activity to the next.

 But at 2 p.m, on a Saturday at CVS, I felt an immense need to slow down, and a surge of resistance to the messages all-surrounding me.
 Marie Claire called their issue: “The Next Big Thing Issue.”
 Cosmopolitan’s main headline: “New Year, New Booty!”
-Quizfest featured pictures of Ariana Grande and One Direction along with the headline, “Find the true YOU in 2016!”
+Quizfest featured pictures of Ariana Grande and One Direction along with the headline, “Find the true YOU!”

-The resistance and sensitivity I felt probably had to do with the fact that I’d just left the animal shelter where I volunteer, and at the end of my shift, I found out that three Dachshund puppies had passed away.
-Only one week earlier, they’d nuzzled their tiny heads into my chest—their tails wagging with joy, their bodies wrinkly with skin they had yet to grow into.
-Just about everything seemed to thrill them, the sound of my voice, the appearance of a biscuit, the toss of a toy, the sight of someone new.
+The resistance and sensitivity I felt probably had to do with the fact that I’d just left the animal shelter where I volunteer.
+At the end of my shift, I found out that three Dachshund puppies had passed away.
+Only one week earlier, they’d nuzzled their tiny heads into my chest.
+Their tails wagging with joy, their bodies wrinkly with skin they had yet to grow into.
+Just about everything seemed to thrill them.
+The sound of my voice, the appearance of a biscuit, the toss of a toy, the sight of someone new.
 What wonderful family dogs I thought they were destined to be.

 Yet among animals who are so connected the here and now, I find it easier to inhabit my own body and life.
 To see the eyes of three puppies lighting up at the sight of me.
 To feel their tails beating steadily against my legs.
 To laugh at their little tongues on my face.
 To touch their soft, silky fur and warm bellies.
 To say, You’re so sweet.
 So cute.
 I love you.